From Amy Johnson Crow: Week 39

 Ollie was a very amiable person.
 She would literally feed you the second you walked in the door after greeting you with a warm smile.
 If you were family, she'd give you a hug and not let go after a few minutes.

 When you walk into the front door, there was a room where everyone's coats and shoes would go.
 If you looked to your right, there was a door that led to the garage.
-If you go to the right, you were suddenly in the kitchen.
+If you go to the left, you were suddenly in the kitchen.

 In the middle of the kitchen was this round table where I heard many stories about the family and eat many of the delicious goodies my grandmother cooked.